SUE HEASER

 GLASS BEAD ARCHAEOLOGY

-Click here for Sue's latest publications on her research into glass beadmaking in Antiquity:
+Click below for Sue's latest publications and videos on her research into glass beadmaking in Antiquity:

 Sue began her career working as a Finds Assistant for the Museum of London, handling the amazing discoveries that were being excavated from various sites around London.
 She then became an Archaeological Illustrator for the Inspectorate of Ancient Monuments (now Historic England).